-Every year, Junior School parents receive a Programme of study for computing which explains the e-safety topics being covered throughout the Junior School.
+Every year, Junior School parents receive a Programme of study for computing which explains the e-safety topics being covered throughout the Junior School (Due to Covid, this session is currently being held online for parents to access).
 This understanding is then built upon in PSHE lessons in the Junior School and in lessons in the Senior School.